MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ![Visual based on data](media/desktop-composite-models/composite-models_05.png)

-But what if you have some information about the product manager who's assigned to each product, along with the marketing priority, where that data is maintained in an Office Excel spreadsheet?
-Let's say you want to view *Sales Amount* by *Product Manager*.
-It might not be possible to add this local data to the corporate data warehouse, or it might take months at best.
+But what if you have data in an Office Excel spreadsheet about the product manager who's assigned to each product, along with the marketing priority?
+If you want to view *Sales Amount* by *Product Manager*, it might not be possible to add this local data to the corporate data warehouse.
+Or it might take months at best.

 It might be possible to import that sales data from the data warehouse, instead of using DirectQuery.
 And the sales data could then be combined with the data that you imported from the spreadsheet.
 However, that approach is unreasonable, for the reasons that lead to using DirectQuery in the first place.
 The reasons could include: